 If you have good ears, it’s possible to hear the slight hissing sound of a leak.
-Sit in complete silence to listen to the noises in your house, you can sometimes detect the leak happening.
-Sounds to listen for include hissing, splashing, and running water even when faucets are turned off.
+Sit in complete silence to listen to the noises in your house and you can occasionally detect the sounds of a leaking pipe.
+Listen for hissing, splashing, and running water sounds when all faucets are turned off.

 Low water pressure is a serious sign of a slab leak.
-Many slab leaks occur in the main water line, or where water flows into your home from the outside.
-Even if the slab leak is a tiny one, it will still cause a significant drop in water pressure.
-Pay attention to changes in your water pressure.
+Many slab leaks occur in the main water line or where water flows into your home from the outside.
+Even tiny slab leaks may cause a significant drop in water pressure.
+Pay attention to changes in your water pressure!

-5. Water Meter is Spinning or High Water Bills
+- Water Meter Spinning or Increased Water Bills

-If your water bill for the month is suddenly triple what it used to be, this is a sign that water is leaking unbeknownst to you.
-Just one tiny slab leak can cause up to 10,000 gallons of leaked water in a singular month.
+If your water bill for the month suddenly triples, you most likely have a seeping pipe somewhere.
+Just one small slab leak can produce up to 10,000 gallons of water in a singular month.

-If you found yourself nodding your head yes to any of these slab leak signs, it is in your best interest to bring in professionals to survey the property.
-The sooner you treat the slab leak, the less likely unwanted mold will take root in your home.
+If you encounter any of these slab leak indicators, it’s in your best interest to call professional plumbers to survey the property.
+An untreated slab leak can quickly create more complications, including unwanted mold in your home.